ylab-hi/pxblat/README.md

 - [🪪 License](#-license)
 - [🙏 Acknowledgments](#-acknowledgments)

----

 ## 🔮 Features

-**In-Memory Processing**: `PxBlAT` discards the need for intermediate files by doing all its operations in memory, ensuring speed and efficiency.
+**In-Memory Processing**: `PxBLAT` discards the need for intermediate files by doing all its operations in memory, ensuring speed and efficiency.
 **Zero System Calls**: Avoids system calls, leading to a smoother, quicker operation.
-**Self-Monitoring**: No need to trawl through log files; `PxBlAT` monitors its status internally and keeps you updated.
+**Self-Monitoring**: No need to trawl through log files; `PxBLAT` monitors its status internally and keeps you updated.
-**Format-Agnostic:** `PxBlAT` doesn't require you to worry about file formats.
+**Format-Agnostic:** `PxBLAT` doesn't require you to worry about file formats.
-**No External Dependencies**: `PxBlAT` operates independently without any external dependencies.
+**No External Dependencies**: `PxBLAT` operates independently without any external dependencies.
-**Ergonomics**: With an ergonomic design, `PxBlAT` aims for a seamless user experience.
+**Ergonomics**: With an ergonomic design, `PxBLAT` aims for a seamless user experience.

 ## To-do